fluid-project/infusion/README.txt

 	FLUID-2510 Using the reset button breaks the preview: using Opera FLUID-2523 Re-opening the dialog after closing it with the 'esc' key, doesn't display the preview window: using IE

-FSS:
-    FLUID-2504: Flexible columns dont maintain proper alignment under certain conditions
-    FLUID-2434: In IE, major font size changes break text positioning within form controls
-    FLUID-2397: Opera doesnt seem to repaint certain css changes on the fly, requiring a refresh to see them

-Build System:
-    FLUID-2575: The jquery.bgiframe plugin is not included in InfusionAll.js or other custom builds.